Orlando Cepeda: Early life

-Orlando Cepeda was born in Ponce, Puerto Rico, to Pedro Aníbal Cepeda (1905/6–1955) and Carmen Pennes.
+Cepeda was born in Ponce, Puerto Rico, to Pedro Aníbal Cepeda (1905/6–1955) and Carmen Pennes.
 The family was poor, and lived in wood houses without a telephone or refrigerator.
 His father was a professional baseball player in Puerto Rico, where he was known as "Perucho" and "the Bull", and was widely considered one of the best players of his generation.
 Orlando was thus known as "the Baby Bull".
 Cepeda saw his father play baseball for the first time in 1946, and was instantly interested in the game.

 Because he was black and the bulk of his career was played before Jackie Robinson broke baseball's color line in 1947, Perucho Cepeda could not play in the major leagues.
-Several players from the Negro leagues visited their house, which influenced his view of the sport.
-He became a fan of Minnie Miñoso, following his career in the Cuban League, Negro leagues, major leagues, and the Caribbean.
+Several players from the Negro leagues visited their house, which influenced Orlando's view of the sport.
+He became a fan of Minnie Miñoso.

 When he was 10 years old, Cepeda began to sell newspapers in order to participate in a baseball tournament organized for the paper boys.
 His first tryout came three years later.
 He practiced with the team for three months but did not make the roster.
 Cepeda then began playing basketball, but he tore cartilage in his knee and underwent surgery.
 The injury kept him inactive for nearly a year, and the doctor recommended that he avoid practicing basketball.
 He began practicing baseball again, noticing that his physical strength had significantly improved in two years.

 One day, an amateur baseball player saw him play and recruited him to play with his team.
 The organization won Puerto Rico's amateur championship and went on to play against an All-Star team from the Dominican Republic.
 Pedro Zorilla, then owner of the Santurce Crabbers, attended the game to scout another player, but after seeing Cepeda play, he became interested in him.
 In 1953, Zorilla brought him onto the team to work as a batboy.
 After retiring, Pedro Cepeda worked for the government, checking the water of rivers in the municipality.
 He contracted malaria, which eventually precipitated his death at age 49.
 This illness worsened the family's living conditions.
 They moved from Guayama to Juncos, where their financial condition deteriorated.
 They moved again, this time to San Juan, where his mother worked odd jobs to support the family.
-After her father's death, there was not sufficient income in the household to pay for college.
+After her father's death, there was not sufficient income in the household to pay for Orlando to attend college.